 After work head over to either Horseshoe Bay or Tsawwassen to catch the ferry over to Nanaimo on Vancouver Island.

-The ferry from Tswwassen to Nanaimo takes roughly two hours.
+The ferry from Tsawwassen to Nanaimo takes roughly two hours.
 We drove until we got to Port Alberni and pulled up outside the Lighthouse Apostolic Church for the night.
-Camping is allowed here with donations made to the church (they also have super fast wifi!).
+Camping is allowed here with donations made to the church (they also have super-fast wifi!).

 Saturday morning: Port Alberni to Tofino

 Steampunk Cafe, Port Alberni

 On Saturday morning we headed into Port Alberni in search of breakfast and coffee.
 A quick Google search and I came across the Steampunk cafe which promised a cool interior and some good breakfast treats.
 I was not disappointed.

 The cafe not only served up some of the juiciest blueberry muffins I’ve had but it also has a lovely reading room, trivia cards at every table and a library and reading room attached to it.
 I loved it.

 - 3025A 3rd Avenue

 - Steampunk Cafe on Facebook

 The drive from Port Alberni to Tofino is another two hours but it’s this section of the drive that’s the best.
 You’ll pass lakes, drive through forests and then travel along the coast for the last section into Tofino.